davidcereal/dberger1989.github.io/_posts/08-22-2016-matrix-factorization-book-recommendations.markdown

 # BookBrew

 Over the past few months I’ve worked to create an interactive book recommendation web-app, [BookBrew](bookbrew.io).
-To get quality and real-time book recommendations, I used a hybrid recommendation approach combining matrix factorization and content-similarity ranking.
+To get quality and real-time book recommendations, I used a hybrid recommendation approach combining matrix factorization and content-based similarity ranking.
 In this post, I’ll speak about the methodology and algorithms as well as some of the interesting choices I faced along the way.

 <img src ="/assets/images/post_images/book_rec_post/bookbrew_screenshot.jpg" style="width:560px"/>